 Journaling is easy when you know what to write and you have time for it.

-The average time taken to journal correctly, is 20 minutes.
-If squeezing that 20 minutes out of your busy schedule takes a Superman to do it, you can journal for 5 minutes.
+The average time taken to journal correctly, is 20 minutes a day.
+If squeezing that amount of time out of your busy schedule takes a Superman to do it, you can journal for 5 minutes.
 Choose a prompt and schedule 5 minutes per day.

 Step 6: It’s Journaling Time!